am2222/landscape-profiles-docs/models/LpiModel.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

 Model results are constrained by the accuracy of input data sources.
-Error may be introduced through plan polygons or base layers.

 ## Recommendations